Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 Timeline Action Required Consequence of Missing

-Before July 31st File ITR if you want to carry forward capital losses Lose right to carry forward losses for 8 years
+Before July 31st File ITR if you want to carry forward capital losses Lose the right to carry forward losses for 8 years

 After every transaction Save contract notes and maintain transaction records Difficult to file accurate returns later